Islam in Pakistan

 Islam is the largest and the state religion of the Islamic Republic of Pakistan.
-Pakistan has over 231.69 million adherents of Islam (excluding the administrative territory of Azad Kashmir and Gilgit Baltistan), making it the world's second-largest country by Muslim population.
-As much as 85–90% of Pakistanis follows Sunni Islam.
-Most Pakistani Sunni Muslims belong to the Hanafi school of jurisprudence, which is represented by the Barelvi and Deobandi traditions.
+The country has over 231.69 million adherents of Islam, (Note: excluding the administrative territory of Azad Kashmir and Gilgit Baltistan) making it the world's second-largest country by Muslim population (only second to Indonesia).
+85–90% of Pakistanis follow Sunni Islam (primarily the Hanafi school of jurisprudence), with 10–15% following Shia Islam.

 About 97% of Pakistanis are Muslims.
 The majority are Sunni (85–90%) while Shias make up around 10-15%.
 Smaller minority Muslim populations in Pakistan include Quranists, nondenominational Muslims.
 There are also two Mahdi'ist based creeds practised in Pakistan, namely Mahdavia and Ahmadiyya, the latter of whom are considered by the constitution of Pakistan to be non-Muslims; they jointly constitute less than 1% of the population.
 Pakistan has the world's largest Muslim majority city (Karachi).

 History

 Before independence

 Islam had reached the Indian subcontinent during the lifetime of Muhammad.
 According to a tradition, Baba Ratan Hindi was a trader from Punjab who was one of the non-Arab companions of Muhammad.
-In 644 AD, the Rashidun caliphate conquered Makran after defeating the kingdom of Sindh in the battle of Rasil.
-According to Derryl N. Maclean, a link between Sindh and early partisans of Ali or proto-Shi'ites can be traced to Hakim ibn Jabalah al-Abdi who traveled across Sind to Makran in the year 649 AD and presented a report on the area to the Caliph.
-During the Caliphate of Ali, many Hindus of Sindh had come under influence of Islam and some even participated in the Battle of Camel.
-In 712 CE, a young Arab general Muhammad bin Qasim conquered most of the Indus region for the Caliphal empire, to be made the "As-Sindh" province with its capital at Al-Mansurah.
+In 644 AD, the Rashidun Caliphate conquered the coast of Makran after defeating the kingdom of Sindh in the battle of Rasil.
+According to Derryl N. Maclean, a link between Sindh and early partisans of Ali or proto-Shi'ites can be traced to Hakim ibn Jabalah al-Abdi who traveled across Sindh to Makran in the year 649 AD and presented a report on the area to the Caliph.
+During the Caliphate of Ali, Sindhi Hindus had come under influence of Islam and some even participated in the Battle of Camel.
+In 712 CE, the Umayyad Caliphate, under an Arab general Muhammad bin Qasim, conquered most of the Indus region and Takshashila (present-day Taxila) for the caliphate, to be made the "As-Sindh" province with its capital at Al-Mansurah.
 The Pakistan government's official chronology claims this as the time when the foundation of Pakistan was laid.
 By the end of the 10th century CE, the region was ruled by several Hindu Shahi kings who would be subdued by the Ghaznavids.

 Shah Jahan Mosque, Thatta was patronized by the Mughal Emperor Shah Jahan.

-The early medieval period (642–1219 CE) witnessed the spread of Islam in the region.
+The early medieval period (642–1219 CE) witnessed the spread of Islam in the region and Takshashila was an important city for the religion in South Asia.
 During this period, Sufi missionaries played a pivotal role in converting a majority of the regional Buddhist and Hindu population to Islam.
 These developments set the stage for the rule of several successive Muslim empires in the region, including the Ghaznavid Empire (975–1187 CE), the Ghorid Kingdom, and the Delhi Sultanate (1206–1526 CE).
 The Lodi dynasty, the last of the Delhi Sultanate, was replaced by the Mughal Empire (1526–1857 CE).